Going There #8: Falling Back in Time

-Iberian horses play a large role in all three books of my second trilogy, so I couldn’t resist photographing this beauty.
+Iberian horses play a large role in several stories of my series, so I couldn’t resist photographing this beauty.

 Our morning with Mário was wonderful.
 We had a compatible group and he was a great guide, never rushing us, always happy to answer our many questions.
 A delightful and informative tour.
 The experience gave me an excellent sense of the place I’m writing about.
 For more information on these megalithic tours you can click here.

 For Mário’s sake, I do want to pass along his concern.
 The ground under the stone circle is weathering away.
 The stones may fall.
 The roads to the site are in terrible repair.
 Yet no one has authority to care for the site or the roads.
 It’s private property.
 He hopes one day the government will take it over and preserve it before too much damage occurs to this world treasure.
 I hope so too.

 Vanessa scheduled a tour for me the next day to see the ancient cave drawings at the Escoural Grotto.
 Since there was no public transportation available she arranged for a taxi.
 The driver asked if he could bring his daughter.
 She had never seen the grotto and wanted to take this opportunity.
 That worked out well, because this 20-year-old daughter spoke excellent English and his was limited.
 The grotto was a 17-mile drive one way, so I knew it wouldn’t be cheap, but I had just saved a lot of money by cancelling the cork forest tour.